massdriver-cloud/webinar-postgresql-logical-replication/README.md

 cat sequences.sql | psql -h postgres15 -U pg15_user store
 ```

+If your application has materialized views, those will need to be manually refreshed as they are not automatically refreshed

 Its time to point the application at the upgraded database.